Christoph33one/viks-bakery/README.md

 ![](assets/post%20section%20index%20page.png)

-For screen sizes 900 and below, I have followed modern designs and stacked images on top of one another simalr an Instagrams design https://www.instagram.com/.
+For screen sizes 900 and below, I have followed modern designs and stacked images on top of one another similar to Instagrams design https://www.instagram.com/.
 I keep the images at a larger display to give a user a better feel to the image on a smaller screen.

 ![](assets/blog%20section%20mobile%20scrren%20size.png)